kumarsauravjha/build_project_automatic_highlight_reel/README.md

    ```bash
    python3 Code/openCV_create_animation2.py --input_video path/to/your/video.mp4 --csv_file Data/predictions_all_new.csv --output_video pah_to_save_output_video
    ```

-   This script will integrate the predictive data into a sample output highlight reel, emphasizing key moments from your footage.
+   (openCV_create_animation.py also has the same logic but the arguments are hard-coded) This script will integrate the predictive data into a sample output highlight reel, emphasizing key moments from your footage.

 ### Final Output

 After the scripts have finished running, you’ll find the generated highlight reel ready for review.
 This final video integrates the processed predictive data to create a polished, viewer-friendly highlight compilation automatically.

+Other code files, like animation.py and data_analysis.py are optional and can be executed for the user's exploration of the data and problem statement.
 ---

 *By following the steps above, you’ll quickly and easily recreate the final output reel, benefiting from the project’s automated highlight detection and editing capabilities.*